dWALIDb/CPU-implementation-with-VHDL/(dis)asmebler/read_me.txt

 -Every instructions is written in a single line
--It must be wtitten in the start of the line -labels/origins are written on a single line
--single byte instruction must have a space after them -immediate adressing mode operands MUST be written in hex -jump instruction MUST be written in decimal
+-It must be wtitten in the start of the line -labels/origins are written on a single line -immediate adressing mode operands MUST be written in hex -jump instruction MUST be written in decimal
--there are 8 registers referenced from 0 to 7 and 16 ioports (0 to 15)
+-there are 8 registers referenced from 0 to 7 and 16 ioports (0 to f)

 ***each line is written as follows: